spectram/astrospectram/content/sideprojects/portfolio-website-and-student-community.md

 ---
-title: Portfolio Website And Student Community
+title: Portfolio Website and Community
 subtitle: I started this project to prove what was possible and to offer students the opportunity to learn additional skills and benefit from the department profile.
 I am happy to report that all of that was accomplished and I enjoyed the challenge.
 excerpt: I trained a team of 50 students in various aspects of website building and content marketing like WordPress website development and management,